 Example: Subscription Service

 The popularization of the subscription model presented some revenue recognition challenges.
-Instead of a one-time transaction, subscription models presented a variety of ways to pay – annual, quarterly, monthly, etc. With different standards existing dependent on industry, the FASB decided to standardize the process by introducing ASC 606, which provided guidance and a five-step model for recognizing revenue.
-These steps are used to identify specific contractual obligations with their associated pricing and to define how revenue will be recognized.
+Instead of a one-time transaction, subscription models presented a variety of ways to pay–annual, quarterly, monthly, etc.

 For example, a coffee subscription company charges $25 a month to send a sampling of ground coffees to its subscribers.
 It also charges a one-time $50 startup fee for the process of learning more about the consumer, creating a curated selection of coffees and sending a pour-over coffee maker as a part of the subscription program.